insight-platform/Savant/docs/source/savant_101/12_module_definition.rst

 Log Level
 ^^^^^^^^^

-The ``log_level`` parameter defines the log-level configured for the framework.
-By default it is configured as ``log_level: ${oc.env:LOGLEVEL, 'INFO'}`` which allows overriding it with the ``LOGLEVEL`` environment variable.
+The ``log_level`` parameter defines the verbosity of logging for the framework.
+By default, it is configured as ``log_level: ${oc.env:LOGLEVEL, 'INFO'}`` which allows overriding it with the ``LOGLEVEL`` environment variable.

 Output Video Stream Codec
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If the ``output_frame`` section is set, Savant adds encoded video-streams to sink.
+If the ``output_frame`` section is set, Savant adds encoded video streams to sink.
 More information you will find in the next section :doc:`20_video_processing`.

 Pipeline
 --------

-Pipeline is where the processing steps are defined.
-In the section, detectors, classifiers, segmenting units, and custom python units are placed.
-We will describe the pipeline in details in the following sections.
+The pipeline section is where the processing steps are defined.
+In the section, detectors, classifiers, segmenting units, and custom Python units are placed.
+They are described in detail in the following sections.